 Out of these early Bible training efforts, the Fundamental Baptist Bible Institute was chartered on March 3, 1939; and the first classes met in October of 1939, in an upper room of the First Baptist Church in Fort Worth, TX.
 The curriculum was expanded from the Bible conferences, and the length of the term was changed to eight months plus a two-month summer term.

 Dr. Earl K. Oldham was named President in 1953.
 Dr. Oldham, a graduate of the Bible Baptist Seminary, was pastor of the Calvary Baptist Church in Grand Prairie, Texas.
-Under Dr. Oldham’s leadership, the School was relocated to its permanent home in Arlington, Texas in 1955.
-Dr. Oldham directed the School into a four year undergraduate institution, changing the name to Arlington Baptist College, and offering the Bachelor of Science and Bachelor of Arts degrees.
+Under Dr. Oldham’s leadership, the school was relocated to its permanent home in Arlington, Texas in 1955.
+Dr. Oldham directed the school into a four-year undergraduate institution, changing the name to Arlington Baptist College, and offering the Bachelor of Science and Bachelor of Arts degrees.
 Although the College was authorized by the Texas Higher Education Commission to issue degrees, Dr. Oldham recognized the importance and necessity for fully accredited status under an accrediting body approved by the United State Department of Education.
-In 1975, Dr. Oldham initiated an inquiry with what was then entitled the American Association of Bible Colleges (AABC).
-The College achieved Candidate status with AABC in 1977.
+In 1975, Dr. Oldham initiated an inquiry with what was then entitled the American Association of Bible Colleges (AABU).
+The College achieved Candidate status with AABU in 1977.
 In 1980 Dr. Oldham was named Chancellor.
 During Dr. Oldham's twenty-seven years as President, the College grew in facilities, students, and personnel.

 Dr. Wayne Martin was named President in 1980.
 Dr. Martin led the College to its fully accredited status in 1981, completing the accreditation process that had begun in 1975.
 Dr. Martin continued the College's pursuit of Christian service and academic excellence while preserving the institution's original purpose.